Ermaa8/Boutique-Elegance/README.md

 - When user clicks on the product, every detail of specific product is shown on the screen.
 - If the user is a superuser, edit and delete buttons will appear below these details.

+### Product menagment

+- In this part of the web shop is possible for superuser to add product, images, sizes etc.

 **Edit Product**
 - The superuser can choose to edit a Product by clicking the edit button on the product card or on the product detail page.
 - The form opens with all fields populated with the original content.